KHO11/Whack-a-mole-Unity-3D/README.md

 # Potential future features

-The score and timer should be at the top of the screen instead of underneath the holes, to make it more user friendly.
+The timer should be at the top of the screen instead of underneath the holes, to make it more user friendly.
-Possibility of recording all scores and show the score the user had achieved and the current highest score.
+The holes where the moles randomly appear could be 3d instead of 2d to make it look realistic.